home

 Jane Tindall and two unidentified women showed their support by trying to throw a crab pot through a window.
 However, they were unable to throw the bulky crab pot high enough.

-In one of the more creative assaults Earl Evans took a whisker pole off a visiting yacht, and along with Bruce Goodman and Andy Polo used the pole as a medieval battering ram in a spirited attack on the Bean front door.
+In one of the more creative assaults Earl Evens took a whisker pole off a visiting yacht, and along with Bruce Goodman and Andy Polo used the pole as a medieval battering ram in a spirited attack on the Bean front door.

 Meanwhile, Bob Andrews found an untied kayak to storm the building with.
 While Andrews made an impressive charge, he was unable to turn the corner of the handicapped ramp while still holding the 15’ craft.